confidence-duku/bakaano-hydro/docs/source/quickstart.rst

 Training can take hours depending on GPU and batch size.
 Evaluation is interactive and lets you choose stations to compare observed vs predicted streamflow.
 Simulation produces CSV files for each station or coordinate.
+Note: simulation outputs start after a one-year warmup period; the first 365 days are used as model context and are not written to the output CSVs.

 Expected outputs: